 Department of Computer & Information Science

-The Computer and Information Science Department offers four undergraduate programs: a Bachelor of Science in Computer Science, a Bachelor of Science in Information Systems, a Bachelor of Science in Information Technology, and an Associate of Applied Science in Information Technology.
+The Computer and Information Science Department offers six undergraduate programs: a Bachelor of Science in Computer Science, a Bachelor of Science in Cybersecurity, a Bachelor of Science in Information Systems, a Bachelor of Science in Information Technology, an Associate of Applied Science in Cybersecurity, and an Associate of Applied Science in Information Technology.

 The Bachelor of Science in Computer Science and the Bachelor of Science in Information Systems programs are both accredited by the Computing Accreditation Commission (CAC) of ABET, Inc., the national accrediting board for engineering and technology.